-(g) Notwithstanding the above, the Chair of the Board shall be vested with emergency designation powers to fill any vacancy on any committee (except the Executive Committee) caused by the resignation, death, if a member of the Board is appointed to be a member as a result of holding another public office and that person no longer holds that other public office or removal for cause of a Board or other non-Board member serving on that committee.
+(g) Notwithstanding the above, the Chair of the Board shall be vested with emergency designation powers to fill any vacancy on any committee (except the Executive Committee) caused by the resignation, death, or removal for cause of a Board or other non-Board member serving on that committee.
 Emergency designations by the Chair shall be effective on the date made and shall remain valid until the next meeting of the Board when the vacancy can be considered and duly acted upon by the full Board.